Wind Load Calculator - Calculate Wind Force on Structures Instantly

 What is wind load and how is it calculated?

-Wind load is the force exerted by wind on a structure or object.
-It's calculated using F = 0.5 × ρ × v² × A × Cd, where F is wind load (force), ρ is air density, v is wind velocity, A is exposed area, and Cd is drag coefficient.
-The formula shows that wind load increases with the square of wind velocity, meaning doubling wind speed quadruples the load.
+Wind load is the force exerted by wind on structures.
+It's calculated using F = 0.5 × ρ × v² × A × Cd, where F is wind load (force), ρ is air density (1.225 kg/m³ at sea level), v is wind velocity, A is exposed area, and Cd is drag coefficient (typically 1.0-2.0 for buildings).
+The formula shows wind load increases with the square of wind velocity.

-How does air density affect wind load?
+How does air density affect wind load calculations?

 What area should I use for wind load calculations?